l-x-x/l-x-x.github.io/news/README.md

 ## News
 ### 2024
+- Aug.
+Xiaohui coordinated the 2nd Workshop on Advanced Topics in Quantum Field Theory in China, which focused on infrared divergence and factorization in QFT this year.
+The 5-day event took place on the picturesque beach in Qingdao, China, and included 10 engaging talks and numerous thought-provoking discussions.

 - July.
 Xiaohui was invited to the [Energy Correlators at the Collider Frontier workshop](https://indico.mitp.uni-mainz.de/event/358/overview) at MITP, Mainz, Germany, and gave a seminar talk on nucleon energy correlators, the talk slides can be found [here](https://indico.mitp.uni-mainz.de/event/358/contributions/5004/attachments/3607/4681/neec-eccf.pdf)

 - May.
 Congrats to Hao-tian on passing his Ph.D. defense.
 He will be a postdoc research fellow at ANL and Northwestern U. this September.

 - March.
 Our previous [work](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.130.181901) about a new method to explore gluon saturation is now highlighted by the Dept. of Energy, USA.
 [Read the highlight](https://science.osti.gov/np/Highlights/2024/3e).

 - Jan.
-Congrats to Hao-tian on getting the post-doc offer from Argonne National Lab and Northwestern University and will start in Sep.
+Congrats to Hao-tian on getting the post-doc offer from Argonne National Lab and Northwestern University, starting in Sep.
 2024.

 ### 2023
 - Aug.
 Congrats to my former Postdoc Hao-yu Liu (now a faculty member at Beijing University of Chemical Technology）